Olymp-K: Analysis and response

-Officially Russia made no official claims about the mission of Olymp-K. De facto the satellit investigating the signals of many of the communications satellites close by for SIGINT.
+Officially Russia made no official claims about the mission of Olymp-K. The satellite was believed to be collecting signals from nearby communications satellites for SIGINT.

 Intelsat criticized the manoeuvres, with Intelsat General president Kay Sears saying that "this is not normal behavior and we're concerned."
 Attempts by Intelsat to contact the owners of the Russian satellite directly and via the US Defense Department did not receive a response.
 Members of the space community consider the incident to be among the first documented instances of a foreign military satellite approaching a commercial operator in such a manner.

-In a 5 October analysis of Russian proximity and rendezvous operations written for the Space Review, Secure World Foundation technical adviser Brian Weeden highlighted Olymp-K's movements.
+In a 2015 analysis of Russian proximity and rendezvous operations written for the Space Review, Secure World Foundation technical adviser Brian Weeden highlighted Olymp-K's movements.
 In his paper, he wrote that many Russian space program observers believe the satellite mission involves signals intelligence or communications.
-Observers also speculated whether there is a connection between Olymp-K and the Yenisey A1 (Luch 4) experimental satellite.
+Observers also speculated whether there was a connection between Olymp-K and the Yenisey A1 (Luch 4) experimental satellite.
 A Kommersant report indicated that Olymp-K would provide secure governmental communications as well as electronic intelligence (SIGINT).
-Sources have also reported that the satellite has an onboard laser communications device and will provide the GLONASS system with navigation correction signals.
+Sources also reported that the satellite had an onboard laser communications device and would provide the GLONASS system with navigation correction signals.

 Olymp-K's maneouvres were reported to have led to several classified meetings within the U.S. Defense Department.

-In 2023 Russia launched Luch 5X (Olymp K-2) as Olymp-K predecessor.
+In 2023 Russia launched Luch 5X (Olymp K-2) as Olymp-K's successor.

+End of life

+Olymp-K was decommissioned and moved to a graveyard orbit above GEO in October 2025.

+On 30 January 2026, Olymp-K was observed by Swiss space situational awareness company s2A systems to partially disintegrate in orbit, possibly due to a space debris impact or improper passivation.